Dr. Philip D. Collington

 - Curriculum Vita:

-My research interests focus primarily on Shakespeare, and my most recent publication is "A Mad-Cap Ruffian and a Swearing Jack’: Braggart Courtship from Miles Gloriosus to The Taming of the Shrew," in Early Theatre 19 (2016), 81-112.
-You can see this and samples of other publications below, with a full description of my research contained in my CV.
+My research interests focus primarily on Shakespeare and early modern literature and culture, as seen in one recent publication -- "'A Mad-Cap Ruffian and a Swearing Jack': Braggart Courtship from Miles Gloriosus to The Taming of the Shrew," in Early Theatre 19 (2016), 81-112.
+For an updated list of publications and research presentations, please see my CV.